fangfufu/AmplifyP/README.md

 This is pretty much a work in progress.

+## How does it all work?
+These are all notes for Fufu to understand.

+### Replication configuration
+A replication configuration (**Repliconf**) consists of a long strand of DNA which acts as the **template**, and a **primer**.

+The **search()** function enumerates all the possible replication origins, and calculate the primability and stability score.
+For a potential replication origin, if the primability and stability scores are above the threshold, the index (location) of this potential replication origin is considered as valid.
+It is recorded in **origin_idx.fwd** and **origin_idx.rev**.
+Note that during the search, the template sequence is searched in both forward and reverse direction.
+The process of search in the reverse direction involves reversing the DNA template.
+(I will add more information about the reverse compliment later.)

 ## Running the unit tests
 Please invoke ``pytest`` at the root of the repository.